Survivors' & Dependents' Educational Assistance (DEA / Chapter 35)

 For Children

-- Must generally be between ages 18 and 26 to use DEA benefits
+- Must generally be between ages 18 and 26 to use DEA benefits.
+Children eligible on or after August 1, 2023 have no age limit.

 - In certain cases, the VA may grant an extension beyond age 26 — for example, if the child served on active duty and could not use the benefit during the eligible period